usaid-cs/yesterday-i-learned/linux.md

 ![Dilbert][imgur]

+1. Simply using [`sort -`](https://stackoverflow.com/a/2434719/1558430) will allow you to paste in any number of lines to be sorted.
+If too lazy to paste, you can also use `xclip -o | sort -`.
 1. FUSE [probably](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) stands for FilesysteminUserSpacE.
 1. Wrapping an entire shell script in `{` and `}` "ensures the entire script is downloaded".
 Found in the nvm installer.
 1. `Ctrl+U` in the shell deletes the entire command. `Ctrl+K` deletes anything right of the cursor.